-The Black Dog is no stranger to the ‘concept’ album, and the founding trio of Ken Downie, Ed Handley and Andy Turner were among the most deserving of the so-called Intelligent Dance Music tag after their pioneering Warp albums in the early ’90s.
-Handley and Turner have since took their Plaid project to new heights, while The Black Dog is now Downie with brothers Martin and Richard Dust, who after four albums of elegant techno and a singular artistic vision have finally transcended the long shadows cast by LPs Bytes and Spanners.
+The Black Dog are no strangers to the ‘concept’ album, and the founding trio of Ken Downie, Ed Handley and Andy Turner were among the most deserving of the so-called Intelligent Dance Music tag after their pioneering Warp albums in the early ’90s.
+Handley and Turner have since took their Plaid project to new heights, while The Black Dog is now Downie with brothers Martin and Richard Dust, who’ve transcended the long shadows cast by LPs Bytes and Spanners, with arguably the most consistent quality control filter of all their early Warp peers — whether that’s deep, politically-charged techno or hypnotic ambience.

 It’s hard to say whether The Black Dog’s intention is to rage against the airport experience or to merely document it.
 Maybe it’s impossible to inject romanticism into the experience of modern day flying.
 Even transport fetishists Kraftwerk have always ignored airports, while their manifesto eulogises cycle paths, Autobahns and railways – you can even meet Iggy Pop and David Bowie while waiting for the Trans Europe Express.
-I recently looped Music For Real Airports on a 24-hour trip from Hamburg to Vancouver via Paris and London, with hangover and flight delays galore – and the resulting hallucinations weren’t as pleasant as seeing Iggy and David.
+When Music For Real Airports was just released, I looped it on a 24-hour trip from Hamburg to Vancouver via Paris and London, with hangover and flight delays galore – and the resulting hallucinations weren’t as pleasant as seeing Iggy and David.
 I suppose we don’t really need The Black Dog to tell us that airports are shit.